Honoring Those Shaping a Better Future for Horses

 Lars Roepstorff, Marie Rhodin, & Elin Hernlund

-The Foundation’s 2025 scholarship recognizes Professors Lars Roepstorff and Marie Rhodin, together with Associate Professor Elin Hernlund of the Swedish University of Agricultural Sciences, for their trailblazing work to improve detection, diagnosis, and prevention of equine lameness worldwide.
+The Foundation’s 2025 scholarship recognizes Professors Lars Roepstorff and Marie Rhodin, together with Associate Professor Elin Hernlund of the Swedish University of Agricultural Sciences, for their trailblazing work to improve the detection, diagnosis, and prevention of equine lameness globally.

-This scholarship celebrates their joint contributions to horse welfare and their dedication to advancing Professor Fredricson’s pioneering work in equine biomechanics.
+This scholarship honors their joint contributions to horse welfare and their dedication to advancing Professor Fredricson’s pioneering legacy in equine biomechanics.

 2024 scholarship recipient